colinrozzi/rust-mcp/README.md

 ## Protocol Specification

-This implementation follows the MCP specification, which can be found at:
+This implementation follows the MCP specification, which can be found at [https://modelcontextprotocol.io/]

-- Local path: `~/work/mcp-servers/modelcontextprotocol/docs/specification`
-- Current implemented version: `~/work/mcp-servers/modelcontextprotocol/docs/specification/2024-11-05`

 > **Note**: This implementation is currently targeting the 2024-11-05 version of the specification.
 We plan to implement the newer 2025-03-26 specification in the future, but the inspector currently only supports the 2024 version.
 All code is designed with forward compatibility in mind.